Hiroshi Kamayatsu

 Hiroshi "Monsieur" Kamayatsu (かまやつひろし, Hiroshi "Monsieur" Kamayatsu) was a Japanese singer and guitarist born in Tokyo.

+He composed the music for Download, a direct-to-video anime release based on PC Engine games.

 Profile

 "Monsieur" was a founding member of bands The Spiders, Vodka Collins, and also a solo act.

 In 2001 he had a reunion with some former members of The Spiders, as the band Sans Filtre.
 Among his recent work was his performance of the song "RTB", the ending song to the anime Sentou Yousei Yukikaze.
 He performed for over five decades.

 Death

 Kamayatsu died from pancreatic cancer on 1 March 2017, aged 78.